SergeantLightning/VODS/README.md

-# VODS - Vintage OS Development System
+# VODS - Vintage OS Development Systems

 ![License](https://img.shields.io/badge/License-CC--BY--SA--4.0-1E90FF)&nbsp;&nbsp;![PR Status](https://img.shields.io/badge/Pull_Requests-Not_Ready_For_Them-C90707)

 VODS is a 8/16 Bit computer development platform designed for asipring computer developers who don't have access to the real hardware or can't find a proper emulator online. **Emulators can be web-based (HTML/CSS/JS) or app based (C/C++/Rust) It would be really nice if your emulator isn't runtime dependent, but it's not a requirement.**

+## Preface

+Do not edit README, CONTRIBUTING, or LICENSE files.
+That should be common sense.
+If you see a typo, just let me (SergeantLightning) know in the first discussion

 ## Supported processors